steadramon/ESPGeiger/docs/index.md

 nav_order: 0
 ---

-# ESPGeiger - Documentation
+# ESPGeiger

-ESPGeiger is an open-source software that turns your ESP8266 or ESP32 board into a radiation data collector.
-Use it with existing Geiger counters or build your own for real-time monitoring.
+ESPGeiger is a free, open-source firmware that lets you collect and export radiation data using a ESP8266 or ESP32 MCU.
+Use it with existing Geiger counters or build your own for real-time monitoring with multiple output options.

 ## Features
 - 😃 Easy to install and configure - contribute to monitoring!